 We are planning to implement a fatigue risk management system (FRMS) under CAO 48.1 Instrument 2013.
 Can we still apply for an FRMS?

 Yes.
 Operators can still apply for an FRMS and be approved to commence a trial.
 The extension to the CAO 48.1 Instrument 2013 transition period will make FRMS available to more operators.

 FRMS provides the most operational flexibility for successfully managing fatigue - and for many it is likely to be an investment that will pay dividends in safety and efficiency.
 Feedback received at fatigue workshops held throughout Australia in May-July 2016 indicated a significant number of operators were interested in adopting an FRMS and additional time was needed for preparation.

-The current transition timeline requires operators to submit an FRMS application to CASA on or before 30 April 2018.
-You will need to have approval to commence trialling your FRMS on or before 31 October 2018.
+The current transition timeline requires operators to have approval to commence trialling an FRMS on or before 31 October 2018.

 Operators (of any size or complexity) are encouraged to consider an FRMS if more flexibility is desired.
 However, development of an FRMS is more complex.
 It requires a trial FRMS implementation approval based on an operator's preparatory work.
 For that approval to be in place on or before the transition deadline, preparations must commence well in advance.
 If you wish to implement an FRMS, please advise CASA of your intention so that we can guide and assist you through the process.
 Please contact your CASA regional office to discuss planning your FRMS application now.